oshuptar/messenger-c-app/README.md

-This project is an extension to the laboratory task described in task.pdf
+This project is a solution and an extension to the laboratory task described in task.pdf